Mark Zuckerberg comes to Europe and asks for more regulation - KTVZ

 Mark Zuckerberg has asked for more regulation of Big Tech companies.
 Europe is preparing to give him what he wants.

 The Facebook chief, on a trip to Munich and Brussels, is making it clear that he wants governments to provide more rules on data use, privacy and content.
-The tour comes just days before top European Union officials are set to unveil proposals with major implications for tech firms.
+The tour comes just days before top EU officials are set to unveil proposals with major implications for tech firms.

 “Even if I’m not going to agree with every regulation in the near term, I do think it’s going to be the kind of thing that builds trust and better governance of the internet, and will benefit everyone, including us, over the long term,” Zuckerberg said at the Munich Security Conference on Saturday.